Ramaddan/vendor_alps_imoz7/README.md

 vendor_alps_imoz7
 =================

-CyanogenMod device tree (IMO Onion Z7, mt6577)
+Lineage OS device tree (IMO Onion Z7, mt6577)

 DO NOT USE THIS REPOSITORY!!!!
 WIP